r0f1/sashelp/beginners/README.md

 SAS will put *NOTE: Variable ... is uninitialized* into the log otherwise.
 Never ignore this note.

 ### Missing values are less than zero

+Missing values are less than zero if you compare them using arithmetic operators.

 ```SAS
 data alldat;
     * BMI (.=missing/1=normal/2=overweight/3=obese);